brendoneby/deep-learning-paper/README.md

 ##### Trader_RDT

-Performance of RDT was terrible.
-Here is an example vs GVWY, one of the worst traders in the BSE:\
+Performance of RDT was not great, winning only 1 of the 14 tests, and clearly losing the others.
+Here is an example vs GVWY, the worst trader in the BSE, and the only one RDT won against:\
 ![OMT vs GVWY](https://github.com/brendoneby/deep-learning-paper/blob/main/Test%20Results/RDT/RDT%20vs%20GVWY%20OMT.png "RDT vs GVWY OMT")
 ![BGT vs GVWY](https://github.com/brendoneby/deep-learning-paper/blob/main/Test%20Results/RDT/RDT%20vs%20GVWY%20BGT.png "RDT vs GVWY BGT")